mapcode-foundation/mapcode-rest-service/README.md

 make sure you add it to the classpath (or add it to `service/src/main/resources`) before building.

 By default, you can simply use an empty `mapcode-secret.properties` file.
-So, you may want to just create an empty file by executing:
+So, you may want to use the example file as a starting point:

-    touch src/main/resource/mapcode-secret.properties
+    cd resources/src/main
+    cp external-resources-example/* external-resources/

+This will copy an example `log4j.xml` and `mapcode-secret.properties` file to your resources.

-Note that the file `mapcode-secret.properties` is ignored by Git in `.gitignore`.
+Note that the files in `external-resources` are ignored by Git in `.gitignore`.

 If you wish to use MongoDB tracing, will need to provide your own local `mapcode-secret.properties`, which override the following properties: